Interesting Facts for Kids

 There are over 350 varieties of corn grown in Ecuador.
 Corn is eaten boiled and steamed or as popcorn and used in many dishes such as the popular mote pillo.

 We hope you enjoyed our Ecuador Facts for Kids.
-Keep us bookmarked, many more fascinating facts to come...
+Keep us bookmarked and contact us to join our school project to share your insights and country facts about Ecuador.

 Ecuador Facts | Resources